ambernegi/rha/docs/backendlogic.md

 This is not “Gmail”, but it satisfies “free email notifications” more reliably than SMTP on Vercel.

+---

+## Mobile Auth via OTP (Phone)

+The app supports **Supabase phone OTP** sign-in in addition to Google.

+Important note about “free”:
+- The OTP feature is free to implement, but **SMS delivery is typically not truly free**.
+Supabase phone auth requires an SMS provider configuration and messages may incur costs depending on your plan/provider.

 ### When to send emails

 - On `pending` booking creation: email host with request details